-To guide our organisational growth, the Evolution to Excellence action plan explains how we are re-setting, re-building and re-imagining the City into a bold, contemporary and revitalised organisation that is actively building a great city.
-While the Evolution to Excellence plan provides a roadmap for evolving the City of Perth's operations, this 10-year Strategic Community Plan (Plan) helps us evolve Perth in a way that meets the expectations of the community and ensures that it is a liveable, prosperous city, in a manner that can be sustained now and in the future.
+To guide our organisational growth, we have developed the Evolution to Excellence action plan which explains how we are re-setting, re-building and re-imagining the City into a bold, contemporary and revitalised organisation that is actively building a great city.
+While the Evolution to Excellence plan is the roadmap for evolving the City of Perth's operations, this 10-year Strategic Community Plan (Plan) will help us evolve Perth in a way that meets the expectations of the community and ensures that it is a liveable, prosperous city, in a manner that can be sustained now and in the future.

-The Plan continues to set the direction for our decisionmaking processes, services and projects.
+The Plan sets the direction for our decision-making processes, services and projects.
 It is supported by our Corporate Business Plan and our Long-Term Financial Plan.

-Thank you to everyone who has contributed to the development and review of this Plan, which will help us continue to be one of the world's greatest cities.
+Thank you to everyone who has contributed to the development of this Plan, which will help us continue to be one of the world's greatest cities.